 Normal dry kibble often comes in gigantic bags that need to be transferred to air-tight plastic or stainless steel containers.
 They’re hard to move and carry and take up tons of room.

-How Raw Cat and Dog Food is Stored
+How to Store Raw Cat and Dog Food

 While regular kibble needs to be transferred from big bags to a different container and painstakingly portioned each meal, our smaller bags of raw freeze-dried and frozen pet food can be stored in their original containers and are easier to store because they take up less room.
 Plus, they’re easier to portion because there’s no scooping out of a big container.